For retired CEO Henry Lodge, breakfast has always been about family.

-- Preheat oven to 450 degrees F. Cut butter into flour until crumbs are the size of peas.
+- Preheat oven to 450 degrees Fahrenheit.
+Cut butter into flour until crumbs are the size of peas.
 Mix in milk with a fork until just combined.

 - Cut dough with a lightly floured doughnut cutter.
 Reserve the dough scraps.
 Lightly knead the dough back together as needed until you have 9 biscuit rounds.